cdrummey216/whoami/whoami.md

 # Part 3: Life is good.

-"_Me_ corresponds to the self as an object of experience (self as object), while _I_ reflects the self as a subject of experience (self as subject)."
+"_Me_ corresponds to the Self as an object of experience (self as object), while _I_ reflects the Self as a subject of experience (self as subject)."

 ## 0a: Five Facts about me
 1. This (body) is me.